initgrep-com/initgrep.blog/_postCollection/java/spring/Spring-Security-Architecture-fundamentals.markdown

 It basically checks the authentication and decides

-- if the principle is valid
+- If the principle is valid
-- if the principle is invalid
+- If the principle is invalid
-- if the authentication is null
+- If the authentication is null

 Incase, Security Filters are not used such as when using user-defined filters, `Authentication`  can be set on `SecurityContextHolder` manually.